 // Valid: <@ let f x = x + 10 in f 20 @> // Valid: <@ let f x = x + 10 f 20 @>

-The F# PowerPack provides support for evaluating and executing F# expression objects.
+To evaluate F# quotations, you must use the F# Quotation Evaluator.
+It provides support for evaluating and executing F# expression objects.

 An instance of the